llvm/circt/docs/RationaleHW-SV.md

 ## The SV Dialect

-The SV dialect is one of the dialects that can be mixed into the RTL dialect, providing access to a range of syntactic and behavioral constructs.
+The SV dialect is one of the dialects that can be mixed into the HW dialect, providing access to a range of syntactic and behavioral constructs.
 The driving focus of this dialect is to provide simple and predictable access to SystemVerilog
 features: it is not focused primarily on being easy to analyze and transform.

-The SV dialect is designed to build on top of the RTL dialect, so it does not have its own operations for combinational logic, modules, or other base functionality defined in the RTL dialect.
+The SV dialect is designed to build on top of the HW dialect, so it does not have its own operations for combinational logic, modules, or other base functionality defined in the HW dialect.

 ### Type System

-Like the RTL dialect, the SV dialect is designed to tolerate unknown types where possible, allowing other dialects to mix in with it.
-In addition to these external types, and the types used by the RTL dialect, the SV dialect defines types for SystemVerilog interfaces.
+Like the HW dialect, the SV dialect is designed to tolerate unknown types where possible, allowing other dialects to mix in with it.
+In addition to these external types, and the types used by the HW dialect, the SV dialect defines types for SystemVerilog interfaces.

 TODO: Describe interface types, modports, etc.